Read for the Love of it!

-Now that the seed had been planted, my mind really started to fly with ideas.
-The big question was, do I try to continue Bailey’s story? or do I come up with something new but that could incorporate some of the characters?
+Oooh.
+The seed had been planted.
+My mind started to fly with ideas.
+The big question was do I try to continue Bailey’s story?
+Or do I come up with something new but that could incorporate some of the characters?

 The ideas wouldn’t stop!

-I decided to go with creating a new character and make it her story but I would incorporate some of the characters and have Caspian Wine as the key connection, again.
+I decided to go with creating a new character and make it her story but I would incorporate some of the characters and have Caspian Wine as the key connection between the stories.
 My problem wasn’t in coming up with the idea but in lassoing one of the many that were flitting through my mind and turning it into a compelling story.

-I finally decided on Tarin.
-This was her story.
+This became Tarin’s story.
 But how to make it compelling? and different? and unique? and fit with the concept of story one?

 “She hadn’t made it two steps when she felt something sharp touch her neck, at the same time an arm slid around her waist.”